nvgr-GenAI/my-notes/docs/templates/feature-development-pattern.md

 ## General Pattern

-1. Copilot creates the docs for the new feature.
+1. Copilot creates the docs(`intro.md`, `implementation-paln.md`, `implementation-progress.md`) for the new feature.
 2. The software engineer writes the intro file.
+3. The software engineer can take copilot help to refine the intro file.
-3. Copilot checks its understanding of the intro file with the software engineer until consensus is reached.
+4. Copilot checks its understanding of the intro file with the software engineer until consensus is reached.
-4. Copilot creates an implementation plan document.
+5. Copilot creates an implementation plan document.
-5. The software engineer reviews the implementation plan and provides feedback.
+6. The software engineer reviews the implementation plan and provides feedback.
-6. The software engineer and Copilot work together to refine the implementation plan until the software engineer is satisfied with the plan.
+7. The software engineer and Copilot work together to refine the implementation plan until the software engineer is satisfied with the plan.
-7. Copilot waits for explicit approval from the software engineer before starting the implementation of any milestone.
+8. Copilot waits for explicit approval from the software engineer before starting the implementation of any milestone.
-8. Copilot begins implementation work, starting with the first milestone.
+9. Copilot begins implementation work, starting with the first milestone.
-9. Copilot runs builds and tests to verify the correctness of its changes.
+10. Copilot runs builds and tests to verify the correctness of its changes.
-10. After Copilot finishes implementation, the software engineer checks the code and application.
+11. After Copilot finishes implementation, the software engineer checks the code and application.
-11. The software engineer provides feedback to Copilot.
+12. The software engineer provides feedback to Copilot.
-12. Copilot makes updates to the implementation based on the software engineer's feedback.
+13. Copilot makes updates to the implementation based on the software engineer's feedback.
-13. The software engineer and Copilot continue the milestone refinement cycle until the software engineer is satisfied.
+14. The software engineer and Copilot continue the milestone refinement cycle until the software engineer is satisfied.
-14. The milestone is considered complete and Copilot updates the implementation progress and lessons learned docs.
+15. The milestone is considered complete and Copilot updates the implementation progress and lessons learned docs.
-15. At the software engineer's direction, Copilot begins work on the next milestone.
+16. At the software engineer's direction, Copilot begins work on the next milestone.
-16. This pattern continues until all milestones are complete.
+17. This pattern continues until all milestones are complete.
+18. The software engineer can ask copilot to generate pullrequest summary after completion of a milestone or entire feature.
+19. Copilot will generate pullrequest summary by taking pr template reference or create one based on best practices.

 ## Refining the Intro File